-We bought our home 11 months ago so obviously our mortgage was done last June.
-According to what I understand the loan has to be more than 12 more than old.
-We will have to wait a few months to do a reverse mortgage?
+We bought our home 11 months ago.
+According to what I understand the loan must be more than 12 or older.
+We will need to wait a few months to do a reverse mortgage?

 You and I also traded emails on this issue but I thought this was a good opportunity to let the community see the answer as well.
 There is no requirement to refinance into a new reverse mortgage loan of one year seasoning on a house that you acquired on a bona fide sale.